How To Bet Tuesday’s NBA Superstar Super Boost on DraftKings Sportsbook

-DraftKings Sportsbook is offering a Superstar Super Boost involving LeBron James and Steph Curry for Tuesday’s Game 1.
+DraftKings Sportsbook is offering a Superstar Super Boost involving Joel Embiid and Jayson Tatum for Tuesday’s Game 5.

-Get LeBron & Steph 60+ combined points tonight boosted to + 140!
+Get Joel Embiid and Jayson Tatum 25+ points each tonight boosted to + 150!
 The terms are as follows:

-- Following Opt-In, you’ll be issued with one (1) single-use token to use on LeBron James & Steph Curry 60+ Combined Points (under ‘DK Specials’)
+- Following Opt-In, you’ll be issued with one (1) single-use token to use on Joel Embiid and Jayson Tatum 25+ Points Each (under ‘DK Specials’)

 - You must select the boost from your bet slip before placing your bets to apply the boosted price